How to Grill a Whole Chicken

 Checking Whole Chicken Doneness

-There are two common methods for testing a whole chicken for doneness.
+There are three common methods for testing a whole chicken for doneness.

 1. As mentioned, you can insert the tip of a digital meat thermometer into the thickest part of the thigh without touching the bone.
 When the internal temperature reaches 165°F, your chicken is ready to be removed from the grill using tongs.